LatinR/web-LatinR2021/_posts/2019-12-16-call-for-papers.markdown

 * Submissions must be sent in PDF format without author name or institution through the EasyChair platform following [this link](https://easychair.org/conferences/?conf=latinr2019) from March 2nd to April 30th.

 * Submissions must respect the oficla conference format.
-You can use the Word or LaTeX template, or use the [latinr](https://github.com/LatinR/latinr) to ensure a correct submission.
+You can use the Word or [LaTeX template](https://github.com/LatinR/latinr/raw/master/inst/rmarkdown/templates/latinr_article/latinr_article.zip), or use the [latinr](https://github.com/LatinR/latinr) to ensure a correct submission.

+* The submission process will be handled through the EasyChair platform from March 2nd through April 20th.

 * Submissions must be send in PDF format withouth author or affiliation information through the EasyChair platform.